 David T. Ford (UK) was a true Semp enthusiast and breeder who left us so many varieties that we feel are as good as any, old or new - 'Red Spider', 'Dyke, 'Black Mini', 'Red Ace', 'Corsair', Gay Jester' and 'Hart' to name a few.
 Howard Wills of Fernwood Nursery wrote a fine obituary for David.
 It's not easily found so here is the link - David T. Ford (from Fernwood Nursery website).

 Erwin Geiger is another German nurseryman who is still relatively young.
-I like his plants very much - I love 'Papucchini', the name, and the plant; his 'Goldmarie' was Sempervivum of the Year in 2014.
+I like his plants very much - I love his 'Papucchini', the name, and the plant; his 'Goldmarie' was Sempervivum of the Year in 2014.
 I'm sure we have more to come from Erwin.

 Edward Skrocki from the USA was busy back in the 1970s and 80s.
 'Marmalade' is one of his and a favourite of mine, 'Hurricane' we have grown for years.
 Ed was in regular contact with David Ford and they exchanged plants.

 Gary Gossett.
 Another American grower who gave us his 'Pacific' series - all his vareities were prefixed 'Pacific' so we have 'Pacific Dawn', 'Pacific Thunder' etc. It does make them easy to find in a list!
 The whole series is well-regarded.